Trade and Commerce in Newfoundland

 The Impact of Confederation on the Merchant Community

-The impact of Confederation on the merchant community has been little studied but the influx of Canadian chain and department stores had a deleterious effect on local business.
+The impact of Confederation on the merchant community has been little studied but the influx of Canadian chain and department stores had a negative effect on local business.
 Although many supporters of Confederation had sought to break the monopoly of local merchants on trade and lower the price of goods by introducing competition and getting rid of the tariff on Canadian imports, they probably did not intend the destruction of local merchant companies.
 In the long run, however, the inability of local manufacturers and retailers to produce and sell goods as efficiently and cheaply as their mainland counterparts, led to their failure.
 By the 1970s and 1980s, many of the old Water Street firms such as Bowring Brothers and Ayre & Sons had closed their doors or severely curtailed their interests.
 Rather than compete with a mainland grocery chain, Ayre & Sons sold off their Dominion Stores and attempted to consolidate their interests.